 The most accessible and arguably the best maintained paternoster lift in Prague is located at the back of Prague City Hall, which is in and of itself a splendid example of Art Nouveau architecture.
 This model consists of 12 compartments and was designed by John Prokopec in the early 20th century.

-Update December 2017: The elevators in City Hall are out of order, similar ones can be found at Jungmannova 35/29 (Magistrát hlavního města Prahy).
+Update September 2018: The lift is open again to the public.
+Similar ones can be found at Jungmannova 35/29 (Magistrát hlavního města Prahy).